 The Librarium is interested in the sharing of resources for economical reasons and also because lending libraries encourage civic engagement.
 We are keen to work with the Marrickville Library and where possible combine our curated bookshelves thus drawing attention to the importance of libraries as civic spaces and raise awareness about their presence and benefits.

-During 2015, Librarium member Rebecca Conroy has been visiting small library spaces and checking out design inspiration.
-Here are some models from across the US.
+In 2015 Librarium member Rebecca Conroy visited small library spaces and checked out design inspiration.
+Here are some models from across the US…